wkeeling/selenium-wire/README.rst

 ``body``
     The response body as ``bytes``.
 If the response has no body the value of ``body`` will be empty, i.e. ``b''``.

-``cert``
-    Information about the server SSL certificate in dictionary format.
-Empty for non-HTTPS requests.

 ``date``
     The datetime the response was received.